 Ananda Hemp CBD Oil Products

 Ananda Hemp’s full CBD tinctures are fast-acting and come in several strengths: 200 mg, 300 mg, 600 mg, and 2000 mg.
 This full spectrum product is loaded with additional beneficial cannabinoids and plant compounds like terpenes and flavonoids.
-It goes under your tongue for rapid relief from aches and pains, panic attacks, and insomnia, especially getting to sleep.

 Now you can give your pet’s well-being the same attention you give your own.
 Easy to administer with fast results, Ananda Pets Hemp Extract can be put directly into your pet’s mouth or on their favorite food or treat.